 We are on this earth to grow and transform and to play a role in moving humanity forward.
 Our most profound tragedies are the occasions that expose areas that need healing and are precisely the catalysts needed to shake us up and push us into greater endeavors.
 Our lives play out according to the choices we make on a moment to moment basis.
 Start today with making the choice that moves you, and humanity, forward.

-Pamela Savino is a spiritual-led entrepreneur, life coach, mother, and author of “SOAR”, a book about reframing your divorce as a growth opportunity.
+Pamela Savino is a spiritual-led entrepreneur, life coach, mother, and author of “SOAR”, a book about reframing your divorce as a growth opportunity (#ad - as an Amazon Associate I earn from qualifying purchases).
 She understands that all life experiences, whether joyful or challenging, can be highly transformative and act as a catalyst for creating a future more in line with one’s true selves.
 Pamela’s mission is to help people embrace their authentic self, partner with the Universe, and claim their personal power.
 You can find out more about Pamela on her Live Authentically website, where you can access her podcast and learn about her coaching services.
 You can also follow Pamela on Facebook.